Summer Holiday Grocery Savings

 • If you’re into things like air fresheners and sprays, they’re often on sale, too.

-• Better pricing is likely better during spring sales.
-They’re not really a frugal item and proven to be not good for your health.
+• Pricing is likely better during spring sales.
+They’re not a frugal item and proven to be not good for your health.
 Enough said.

 I’ll probably cover this in a later post, but check out this ad.
 The veggie skewers are $4.99 a pound.
-That’s crazy (It’s about three times the cost per pound of buying your own and slicing them) considering the highest priced veggie is the mushrooms which will likely be on sale before any holiday, from $1.79 to $1.99 a pound, the squash is $1.79 a pound, onion is cheap cheap cheap, and there’s a bell pepper, which will likely be on sale, too.
-So figuring about 60 cents for a squash, $1.00 for the onion, $1.99 for the mushrooms, $1.50 for a bell pepper, your total output would be about 6 bucks but you’ll have all those veggies!
+That’s crazy (It’s about three times the cost per pound of buying your own and slicing them) considering the highest-priced veggie is the mushrooms which will likely be on sale from $1.79 to $1.99 a pound, the squash is $1.79 a pound, onion is cheap cheap cheap, and there’s a bell pepper, which will likely be on sale, too.
+So figuring about 60 cents for a squash, $1.00 for the onion, $1.99 for the mushrooms, and $1.50 for a bell pepper, your total output would be about 6 bucks but you’ll have all those veggies!

 Now if you only want two kebabs, I get that you’ll pay less total, but if you want more or have any use for the other excess veggies, you’re far better off buying the veggies whole.